Quick Facts

 5. Mechanism of Action

-Potential downstream effects discussed in research include:
+Potential downstream effects discussed within the literature include:

 - Improved insulin sensitivity signaling

-- Enhanced metabolic flexibility
+- Enhanced glucose utilization

-- Exercise adaptation support
+- Metabolic flexibility support

-- Cellular stress response modulation
+- Cellular stress-response modulation

 6. Potential Benefits